How can you tell if a breeder is responsible?

 Hawaii has no laws targeted at breeding operations except for a county zoning ordinance that requires an indoor enclosure kept a certain distance from the property line.
-Hawaii’s animal cruelty law requires what’s called "necessary sustenance," which means adequate shelter and protection from the elements and access to food and water.
-Also, there is a County of Honolulu ordinance that limits each household to a maximum of 10 days who are 4 months or older.
+Hawaii’s animal cruelty law requires what’s called “necessary sustenance,” which means adequate shelter and protection from the elements and access to food and water.
+Also, there is a County of Honolulu ordinance that limits each household to a maximum of 10 dogs who are 4 months or older.

 Is the problem inadequate existing laws or lack of enforcement?

 Existing law is inadequate.
 The only applicable existing laws are basic care statutes that have proven unenforceable due to lack of inspection authority.
 The fallback is the general animal cruelty law, which can only enforce complaints that merit search warrants.
 Existing law may only be utilized after animals are demonstrably suffering.